Out With The New, In With The Old: Hygiene

 Trimmed-Off Lashes

 The 1800s valued the opposite of lash extensions: Women would trim down their lash lines and shine their eyelids with castor oil.
+We're betting this did have the effect of making your eyes very noticeable, at least.

-Burnt Herbs Were Used For Dental Care
+Burnt Herbs For Dental Care

 Arsenic For Smooth Legs

 In search of smooth legs, Elizabethan women would use a mix of arsenic and quicklime to remove their leg hair.
+In case you're wondering, this was not a safe way to achieve smooth legs.

 Insect Lipstick